lowderchris/FRoDO/README.md

     >>> FRoDO_plot.plot3d()

-(Note that the moment that this routine is disabled while under development and while sorting out mayavi installation issues).
+(Note that the moment that this routine is most easily compatible with the Python 2 version of the Mayavi libraries.).
 This will render individual frames, outputting data to the specified output frame directory.
 On completion, these frames will be animated into the file plt/plot3d.mp4

 After generating a series of frames with these two routines, an animation can be created manually using,